tsiyuki/SI507project_crshu/README.md

 3. creat a new virtual environment, `python3 -m venv env` for python3 and `virtualenv env` for python2.
 4. activate your virtual environment `source env/bin/activate`
 5. insall required dependencies`pip install -r requirements.txt `
-6. run `python SI507project.py runserver`
+6. run `pythonw SI507project.py runserver`
 7. After finishing using the application, deactivate your virtual environment. `deactivate`

 ## How to use
-This part would be finished later after check in.

 - First, we would see the home page which is shown in the screenshot below.
 There are three parts in this homepage.
 	- The first part shows the total number of parks stored in the database, i.e. the total number is 489 in this case.
-	- The second part allows the user to enter a park name ,and after the user click the `submit` button, the application would return a corresponding infomation regarding that park name.
+	- The second part allows the user to enter a park name ,and after the user clicks the `submit` button, the application would return a corresponding infomation regarding that park name.
 	- The third part will navigate the user to the state selection form after the user click `Go to the state selection form` link.

 ![homepage](https://github.com/tsiyuki/SI507project_crshu/blob/master/screenshots/homepage.png)